isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-log-proc-dataset-inc-files/c-xml-dec-grps.md

 Table = string: Log Entry
 ```

-Similarly, you can read the value of tag [!DNL <Rep>] by adding following field in decoder:
+Similarly, you can read the value of tag `<Rep>` by adding following field in decoder:

 ```
 7 = XMLDecoderField: